IndicoDataSolutions/PDF-Highlighting/README.md

 # PDF Highlighter

-The class Highlighter uses ondocument OCR output and predicted annotation results rom the Indico API to apply highlights to a source PDF document (or creates a highlighted copy).
-Optionally, you can also insert a table of contents detailing the number and type of extractions on each page.
+The class Highlighter uses ondocument OCR output and predicted annotation results rom the Indico API to either (1) apply highlights to a source PDF document or (2) redact elements from the source document (and optionally replace with anonymized text).
+Additionally, you can optionally insert a table of contents detailing the number and type of extractions on each page.

 ## Example Usage